-Interview the speaker — Many communications pros make the mistake of ghostwriting carefully crafted quotes for their organizations’ executive director or CEO and plunking them in the middle of their release.
+Interview the speaker — Many communications pros make the mistake of ghostwriting carefully crafted quotes for their organizations’ executive director or CEO.
+Then, they plunk them in the middle of their release.
 If this is your current M.O., I implore you to try a different approach.
 Right away.
 With your next release.

 Instead, schedule a 10-15 minute interview with the person you’re looking to quote.
-This will ensure that you’re getting her to talk about the topic in her own words — and it will likely provide you with insights that will help you frame the rest of the release.
+This will ensure that you’re getting her to talk about the topic in her own words.
+It also will likely provide you with insights that will help you frame the rest of the release.
 In your interview, try to get her to speak about why this announcement is important, what it will mean for your organization, and what it will mean for the people or community that you serve.
-This will help you avoid including a quote that simply rehashes the other points in your release and will provide a level of context that will help you get the attention of a reporter.
+This will help you avoid including a quote that simply rehashes the other points in your release.
+A quote will provide a level of context that will help you get the attention of a reporter.
 During your interview, take careful notes and be on the lookout for colorful phrases and anecdotes that can form the basis of your quote.

-Lay off the jargon — While it might seem smart to include buzzwords and insider language into your quote to show authority, a good reporter will have a visceral reaction to jargon-laded quotes.
-If you’re looking to get a most positive reaction, use clear, concise and powerful language — ideally language that came straight out of the mouth of your expert in your interview.
-If you read the quote and it sounds like it’s something that was carefully written rather than something that was actually said, it’s probably not going to hit the mark.
+Lay off the jargon — It might seem smart to include buzzwords and insider language into your quote to show authority.
+However, any good reporter will have a visceral reaction to jargon-laded quotes.
+If you’re looking to get a most positive reaction, use clear, concise and powerful language.
+Ideally, this means language that came straight out of the mouth of your expert in your interview.
+If you read the quote that sounds like it’s something that was carefully written rather than something that was actually said, it’s probably not going to hit the mark.

 Amplify, don’t rehash — A good quote should add context and color to your announcement.
 It shouldn’t merely repeat what you’re announcing or say something obvious.
 For example, if you’re announcing the hiring of a new executive director, try to avoid using an obvious quote from your board chair about how happy they are about the hire.
-Make it something that tells the reader, why this new hire is a good choice and what she will bring to the organization.
+Tell the reader why this new hire is a good choice and what she will bring to the organization.

 A poor example: “The board of directors of Sunshine Hospital is pleased to announce the hiring of Jane Smith as our new executive director.
 She is a great choice and we’d like to congratulate her on the appointment.”